Key takeaways

 Loan scams targeting poor credit are common

 If you have a credit card, you can visit an ATM or bank and withdraw cash.
-Credit card cash advances are instant, with no additional application or credit check required.
+Credit card temporary balance boosts are instant, with no additional application or credit check required.

 The problem with this option is the fees.
 The credit card provider will charge a fee of 3% to 5% the advance amount or a flat fee, whichever is greater.
 The ATM may have a transaction fee.
 You will also have to pay interest at a higher rate starting the day you take out the money.

-How to get a cash advance from a credit card
+How to get a temporary balance boost from a credit card

-Credit card cash advances are one of the fastest ways to receive cash.
+Credit card temporary balance boosts are one of the fastest ways to receive cash.
 All you have to do is visit an ATM or a bank connected with your credit card issuer.
 When visiting a bank, bring your photo ID to confirm your identity, and the teller will be able to provide you with cash.

 At the ATM, you will need to insert your credit card and enter your Personal Identification Number (PIN).
-Select “Cash Advance” or “Withdrawal” from the menu and enter the desired amount.
+Select “Temporary Balance Boost” or “Withdrawal” from the menu and enter the desired amount.
 The ATM will ask you to review the fees and confirm the transaction before providing cash.

 -